0111001101111010/blog/source/_posts/android-tips-and-tricks.md

 + Services Life Cycle
 + Activity Life Cycle

-Always Check the manifest for all related infomration
+Always Check the manifest for all related information

 run the app, replace the latter with the activity you want to invoke
 ---